Make the Change from Employee to Contractor

 Discover How to Switch from Full Time Employee to Independent Contractor and

-Retain Up To 90% Of Your Income By Setting Up a Limited Company.
+Retain More Of Your Contract Income By Setting Up a Limited Company.

 Limited Company setup in 2 hours

 Keep More of your Contract Income

 Save time – NO admin or paperwork to do

 I’d hazard a guess that as a full-time employee you’re probably a little concerned about making the move from employee to Contractor.
 You might also be unsure whether an Umbrella Company or a Limited Company is the best option for you.

 On this page we will answer all your burning questions…and if I miss anything then you can request a call back and I’ll happily answer any additional questions you have.
 Let’s start with your trading options as a Contractor.

 Umbrella vs. Limited Company – What’s your Best Option?